 At university Kamenev had articles published in magazines calling for students to join with workers to fight for democracy.
 In February 1902 Kamenev took part in student demonstrations against Nicholas II.
 The following month he was arrested at another demonstration and was imprisoned in Butyrki.
 He was released a few months later but was not allowed to continue his university studies.
 Leon Trotsky, who got to know him during this period compared him to Gregory Zinoviev: "Zinoviev and Kamenev are two profoundly different types.
 Zinoviev is an agitator.
 Kamenev a propagandist.
 Zinoviev was guided in the main by a subtle political instinct.
 Kamenev was given to reasoning and analyzing.
 Zinoviev was always inclined to fly off at a tangent.
 Kamenev, on the contrary, erred on the side of excessive caution.
 Zinoviev was entirely absorbed by politics, cultivating no other interests and appetites.
 In Kamenev there sat a sybarite and a aesthete.
 Zinoviev was vindictive.
 Kamenev was good nature personified."

-Kamenev worked as a propagandist among railway workers in Russia before moving to Paris in 1902.
-He met Vladimir Lenin and together they moved to Geneva in Switzerland.
-Kamenev soon emerged as one of the leaders of the Social Democratic Party in exile.
+Kamenev married Trotsky's sister, Olga Davidovna, and in 1902 moved to Paris.
+They met Lenin and his wife, Nadezhda Krupskaya, and together they moved to Geneva in Switzerland.
+Kamenev soon emerged as one of the leaders of the Social Democratic Labour Party in exile.
 At the Second Congress of the Social Democratic Party in London in 1903, there was a dispute between Lenin and Julius Martov, two of the party's main leaders.
 Lenin argued for a small party of professional revolutionaries with a large fringe of non-party sympathizers and supporters.
 Martov disagreed believing it was better to have a large party of activists.
 Martov won the vote 28-23 but Lenin was unwilling to accept the result and formed a faction known as the Bolsheviks.
 Those who remained loyal to Martov became known as Mensheviks.

 Kamenev joined the Bolsheviks.
 So also did Gregory Zinoviev, Anatoli Lunacharsky, Joseph Stalin, Mikhail Lashevich, Nadezhda Krupskaya, Alexei Rykov, Yakov Sverdlov, Mikhail Frunze, Maxim Litvinov, Vladimir Antonov, Felix Dzerzhinsky, Gregory Ordzhonikidze, and Alexander Bogdanov.
 Whereas George Plekhanov, Pavel Axelrod, Leon Trotsky, Lev Deich, Vladimir Antonov-Ovseenko, Irakli Tsereteli, Moisei Uritsky, Noi Zhordania and Fedor Dan supported Julius Martov.